aobolensk/walbot/docs/Help.md

 **listimg**: List of available images for !img command \
     Example: !listimg

+**listmarkovfilter**: Print a list of regular expression filters for Markov model \
+    Example: !listmarkovfilter \
+    *This command can be used as subcommand*

 **listreaction**: Show list of reactions \
     Example: !listreaction \
     *This command can be used as subcommand*